dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 [Chained operations](../DafnyRef/DafnyRef#sec-basic-types)
 are a sequence of binary operations without parentheses: _a op b op c op d op e_.
-But there are limitation on which operators can be in one chain together.
+But there are limitations on which operators can be in one chain together.

 In particular, the relational operators `in` and `!in` may not be part of a chain.
 Use parentheses as necessary to group the operations.